 How do I borrow media?

 In the Humanities and Social Sciences Library, the MNT Library (Essen campus) and the LK Library (Duisburg campus) you borrow your media by using our self-issue machines.To do so, you will need your library card and your password.

 In the other branch libraries, you can borrow your media at the lending desks.

 Where and when can I return media?

 Borrowed media can be returned in the particular branch library.
-Please note the opening hours of our branch libraries.
 It is not necessary to present a library card and not important who borrowed the media.

 You have the following options to return borrowed media:

 What are the loan periodes?
 How do I know when a book is due?